magento/merchdocs/src/sales-channels/asc/create-alias-seller-sku.md

 1. For **Assign New ASIN**, make no change.

-    This value auto-populates with the ASIN that is matched to your catalog product.
+    This value auto-populates with the product ASIN that is matched to your catalog product.
 Changing this value will match your catalog product to two Amazon listings based on the ASIN.

 1. Toggle the Remove Existing Seller SKU option to `Yes` or `No`.